Condition Guide

 Reading condition

-How collectors read condition
+How to read condition

-The most common things collectors look for are fold wear, pinholes, tears, stains, foxing, tape, trimming, colour fade, creasing and paper loss.
+The most common things to look for are fold wear, pinholes, tears, stains, foxing, tape, trimming, colour fade, creasing and paper loss.
 On folded posters, the fold lines deserve special attention because they are often where stress, small splits and colour loss first appear.

-Just as importantly, collectors look at where the damage sits.
+Just as importantly, look at where the damage sits.
 Border wear is usually less serious than damage through the main image.
 A few tiny pinholes in the corners may be acceptable on an older poster, while significant loss through faces, title lettering or central artwork is more consequential.

 Linen backing